adamlek/T5-dependency-parsing/README.md

 `data.py`: read the data, find mean hierarchical and lineal distance\
 `curriculum.py`: dataset for curriculum learning\
 `main.py`: train and validate the model\
+`model.py`: currently unused as we simply take a full model from HF\
 `torch-shell.nix`: create enviroment for the server\

 # Also included: